ambonvik/cimba/docs/installation.rst

-.. _getting_started:
+.. _installation:

-Getting started
+Installation
 ===============

-You will need a a C compiler like gcc or clang, and a development toolchain of git, meson, and ninja.
-For some of the examples in this tutorial, you will need the free plotting program gnuplot, but this is not strictly necessary for using Cimba.
+You will need a C compiler like gcc or clang, the NASM assembler, and a development toolchain of git, meson, and ninja.
+For some of the examples in the tutorial, you will need the free plotting program gnuplot, but this is not strictly necessary for using Cimba.

 We also recommend using a modern integrated development environment (IDE) like CLion, which has the advantage of being available both on Linux and Windows, integrated